Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Highland, UT

-Generally, it's a good idea to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps make sure your system is prepared for the summer and winter, when it typically sees the most use.
+Normally, it's smart to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps get your system ready for the summer and winter, when it typically sees the most use.

 You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
-You may also consider getting a smart thermostat.
+Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
+You might also consider getting a smart thermostat.

 Generally, whole-system HVAC installation or replacement takes between one and three days.
-Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
-The exact amount of time will depend on factors like the size of your house, how easily accessible different parts of the system are, and whether your technician runs into any problems.
+Installing or replacing a furnace or air conditioning unit can take as little as half a day or as much as two days.
+The exact amount of time will be based on factors like the size of your home, how easily accessible different sections are, and whether your technician discovers any problems.

 For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Highland, you'll likely look for a furnace on the higher end of or above this range.
+In Highland, you'll be better off going with a furnace on the higher end of (or even above) this range.

 Other Highland, UT Home Services